ShipStream/magento2-shipstream-sync/ShipStream/Sync/README.md

 The ShipStream plugin will need the following information:

-- The API URL of your store which should be the Magento admin site base url plus `/api/soap/`
+- The API URL of your store which should be the Magento2 admin site base url plus `/soap/default/`
 - The API User and API Password (created in the step above)
+- The Admin User and Password (created in the step above)
+- Access Token (created in the step above)
 - The name of the order status to use for automatic import (e.g. "Processing" or "Ready to Ship")

+# Assign Source/Stock

+We should assign the new source and stock created by module as base at the backend.

 # Customization

 Feel free to modify this source code to fit your specific needs.
-For example if you have multiple fulfillment providers you may want to add some metadata to the orders so that they will not be imported automatically.

 # Support